-These grant rates are flexible which means that projects may be eligible for a higher grant award per property following a detailed assessment of property mix, project viability and development costs.
+These grant rates are flexible which means that projects may be eligible for a higher grant award per property following a detailed assessment of project viability and development costs.

 In recent years, tender costs have been significantly higher due to increased labour and material costs.
 This has had an adverse impact on development costs, levels of grant requirement and timescales for the delivery of projects.
-The recent increase of grant levels is intended to assist in mitigating these higher development costs.
+The recent uprating of grant levels is intended to assist in mitigating these higher development costs.

-Following the recent change of Scottish Government grant benchmarks in June 2023, discussions took place with affordable housing providers as part of the consultation process for the draft Strategic Housing Investment Plan to determine the financial implications of the increased level of grant being made available to affordable housing providers from existing Resource Planning Assumptions to support delivery of projects identified within appendix 3 of this Strategic Housing Investment Plan.

-Appendix 3 of this Strategic Housing Investment Plan includes any eligible increase in the level of grant funding for each project.
+Following the recent uprating of Scottish Government grant benchmarks in June 2023, discussions will now take place with affordable housing providers as part of the draft Strategic Housing Investment Plan consultation process to determine any consequential impact on the level of grant to be made available to affordable housing providers from current Resource Planning Assumptions to support delivery of projects identified within appendix 3 of this draft Strategic Housing Investment Plan.
+Following these discussions, appendix 3 of the finalised Strategic Housing Investment Plan will be updated to reflect any eligible increase in the level of grant funding for each project.